Life Insurance Lawyer Connecticut

 While the insurance company did pay the regular death benefit provided for in Jack’s base policy, it outright denied paying off Joni’s mortgage under the AD&D rider.
 Many people would have given up and simply accepted the life insurance company’s denial but something didn’t sit right with Joni.
-She asked around and was eventually connected with a local attorney who specializes in the wrongful denial of life insurance claims.
+She asked around and was eventually connected with a life insurance attorney

 Together, the attorney and Joni poured through all of the relevant insurance documents and medical records.
 The attorney recommended to Joni that she take the life insurance company to court.
 She took his advice and, in retrospect, is extremely glad she did.

 No death without the mosquito

 Within the case, Joni’s attorney argued that this was a clear-cut case of “accidental death,” that should have triggered a payout under Jack’s AD&D rider.
 While the attorney truthfully acknowledged that Jack did suffer from obesity, diabetes, and heart disease, he also presented medical evidence that none of those conditions were an immediate threat to Jack’s life.
 Rather, it was solely the West Nile Virus contracted from a mosquito that caused Jack to die at the precise time that he did.